Lotto 6/49: Gameplay

-Since the September 18, 2013 draw, a single entry costs $3.
-Each entry includes one line of six numbers for the Classic Draw, and one entry into the guaranteed prize draw, identified by a ticket number; this number can only be matched exactly, and does not offer secondary prizes for matching partial digits.
+Beginning with the September 18, 2013 draw, a single entry costs $3, and a "guaranteed prize draw" for $1,000,000 was added during each drawing.
+Each entry includes one line of six numbers, and one entry into the raffle draw identified by a ticket number; this number can only be matched exactly, and does not offer secondary prizes for matching partial digits.

-Beginning with the September 14, 2022 draw, the guaranteed prize draw—renamed the "Gold Ball Draw"—replaces what is now the Classic Draw as the means in which the main jackpot is awarded.
+Beginning with the September 14, 2022 draw, the guaranteed prize draw—renamed the "Gold Ball Draw"—replaces what is now the "Classic Draw" as the means in which the main jackpot is awarded.
 As before, a raffle prize of $1 million is awarded during each draw.
 However, at least once every 30 draws, a larger jackpot will be randomly awarded to the Gold Ball Draw winner instead.
 The jackpot begins at $10 million, with a 1 in 30 chance that it will be awarded.
 If the jackpot is not awarded, the jackpot will increase by $2 million on the next drawing, and the probability of a jackpot win will improve.
 These changes prevent the main jackpot from increasing without limit for an arbitrarily long time, or being split between multiple tickets; the largest jackpot that can be awarded under the new format is $68 million.

 Until May 2019, Lotto 6/49 and Lotto Max used a lottery machine to draw winning numbers.
 Since May 14, 2019, both games have switched to using a random number generator.